Binary-Programmer/Moulton-Scalable-Menus/README.md

 The project requires a Java version of at least 1.7 to compile.
 Pre-compiled jars are also available for download.

 ## Setup
-Download either the source .java files or select a version of the pre-compiled .jar files.
-Add Moulton Scalable Menus as a dependency to your intended project.
+It is recommended to download a .jar release from the GitHub page.
+Add that .jar as a dependency for your project.

+However, if that is not possible or desirable, the library can be built from source.
+After cloning, run the `script/setup` script with a Unix prompt or PowerShell for Windows.
+This will initialize all necessary dependencies and set up the project for use.

 ## Use
 Moulton Scalable Menus *requires* two core features to be implemented by you to function properly.
 There must be a container (which implements the `moulton.scalable.containers.Container` interface) and a menu manager (which extends the abstract `moulton.scalable.containers.MenuManager` class).